dedis/d-voting/docs/verifiability_doc.md

     Note over User: check the hash of the vote is the same or not.
 ```

-However, this design is still not perfect because it didn't have coercion resistance property because coercers will know the Hash of encrypted ballot during the vote.
-We can achieve coercion resistance via moved the encryption process to the backend and use benaloh challenge protocol to encrypt the vote.
-But currently our system didn't require coercion resistance thus we will not implement this.
+However, this design is still not perfect because it doesn't have a coercion resistance property.
+After all, coercers will know the Hash of the encrypted ballot during the vote.
+We can achieve coercion resistance by moving the encryption process to the backend and using the Benaloh challenge protocol to encrypt the vote.
+But currently, our system doesn't require coercion resistance thus we will not implement this.

 ### frontend

 - Edit the submit vote function
-    - hash the encrypted ballot and show to the user.
+    - hash the encrypted ballot and show it to the user.
-- Edit form details page to show the hash of ballot.
+- Edit the form details page to show the hash of the ballot.
     - A user can select an election to see the details.
-    - In the detail page, it show who is the voter and the hash of their ballot.
+    - In the detail page, it shows the voter and the hash of their ballot.
-    - User can check if the hash they received is the same as the hash on the details.
+    - Users can check if the hash they received is the same as the hash on the details.

 ### Blockchain node